GaryMcHugh/Neo4j-Database-Project-3rd-Year/README.md

 1. [Irish Constituencies](https://en.wikipedia.org/wiki/Parliamentary_constituencies_in_the_Republic_of_Ireland), this is the website I used to find the names of the constituencies and the number of seats in each.
 2. [Irish Political Parties](https://en.wikipedia.org/wiki/Politics_of_the_Republic_of_Ireland), this is the website I used to find the names of the political parties in Ireland, their respective leader and year the party was founded.
 3. [Deleting a node](http://neo4j.com/docs/stable/query-delete.html), This is where I got the query to delete a node from the database.
+4. [Candidates](http://www.thejournal.ie/election-2016/?jrnl=campaign), This is where I got the details of all candidates that ran in the 2016 general election.